The Top 30 Places to Visit in New Jersey this Summer

 Troy Meadows, East Hanover

 Could this get any more stunning?
 We don’t think so!
 So, plan your trip to Troy Medows today since this is one of the most beautiful places to visit in New Jersey this summer.
 This meadow is a freshwater marsh in the Whippany River Watershed in the Passaic River Basin.
-If you are lucky, you will get the chance to see tons of beautiful lavender blooming.
+If you are lucky, you will get the chance to see tons of beautiful lavender blooms.

 14th St, Jersey City